django/django/docs/asgi.rst

 * Be sure we want to leave HTTP ``get`` and ``post`` out.

 * ``receive_many`` can't easily be implemented with async/cooperative code
   behind it as it's nonblocking - possible alternative call type?
-Extension?
+  Asyncio extension that provides ``receive_many_yield``?

 Copyright